-Franz Joseph Helbert, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.
+Franz Joseph Helbert, a farmer, his wife Anna Maria and son Johann Philipp (age ½) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.

 They settled in the Volga German colony of Köhler on 21 August 1767 and are recorded there on the 1767 census in Household No. 70.